Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Data analysis

 The radiative corrections factor, $R$, cannot be evaluated experimentally: the MCEEP-Monte Carlo simulation code for ($e,e^\prime p$)~\cite{mceep} was used for that purpose.
-In MCEEP, the virtual photons are taken into account through a Schwinger term~\cite{Schwinger:1949zz}, found by the Penner calculation.
-The elastic radiative tail due to hard photons is approximated from the prescription by Mo and Tsai~\cite{Mo:1968cg}.
+In MCEEP, the virtual photons are taken into account through a Schw\-inger term~\cite{Schwinger:1949zz}, found by the Penner calculation.
+The elastic radiative tail due to hard photons is approximated from the prescription by Borie and Dreschel~\cite{Borie:369B}, and Templon et al.~\cite{Templon:4607T} which is a corrected version of the original calculations from Mo and Tsai~\cite{Mo:1968cg}.
 MCEEP also accounts for the external radiation sources such as straggling, external Bremsstrahlung, energy losses from multiple collisions with the atomic electrons etc. This simulation package was also used to calculate the phase space factors \cite{mceep}.
 Dead times (both electronic and computer) were found to be negligible for this experiment, and the tracking and triggering efficiencies found to be more than 99\%.

 The maximum beam current achieved was $19.5~\mu A$ at 362~MeV and $23.4~\mu A$ at 685~MeV.
 Table~\ref{table:systematics} lists the primary sources of systematic uncertainties for the LEDEX experiment.
-Note listed is the uncertainty on the incident beam position of $\pm 200~\mu m$.
-Around the diffraction minima, the statistical uncertainty dominates translating to: 7.70\% (statistical) and 3.50\% (systematic) at 362~MeV and 4.24\% (statistical) and 2.40\% (systematic) at 685~MeV.
+Not listed is the uncertainty on the incident beam position of $\pm 200~\mu m$.
+Around the diffraction minima, the statistical uncertainty dominates translating to 7.70\% (statistical) and 3.50\% (systematic) at 362~MeV and 4.24\% (statistical) and 2.40\% (systematic) at 685~MeV.
 The situation is exactly the opposite outside the diffraction minima~\cite{Kabir:2015}.

-Figs.~\ref{fig:omega_dist_362MeV} and~\ref{fig:omega_dist_685MeV} show the reconstructed excitation energy distributions at 362~MeV and 685~MeV incident beam energies, respectively.
-The high resolution of the HRS spectrometers (0.05\%) allows to clearly identify the first three excited states of $^{12}$C for both energies: 4.44~MeV ($2^+$), 7.65~MeV ($0^+$) and 9.64~MeV ($3^-$).
+Figures~\ref{fig:omega_dist_362MeV} and~\ref{fig:omega_dist_685MeV} show the reconstructed excitation energy distributions at 362~MeV and 685~MeV incident beam energies, respectively.
+The high resolution of the HRS spectrometers (0.05\%) allows to clearly identify the first four excited states of $^{12}$C for both energies: 4.44~MeV ($2^+$), 7.65~MeV ($0^+$), 9.64~MeV ($3^-$) and 14.08~MeV ($4^+$).
 This paper reports on the analysis of the elastic peak data.